kpatenio/chrome-extension-tutorial/README.md

 #### Icons for Other Places
 We can always displays icons for our extensions in other places including the extension management page, permissions warning, and favicon/shortcut icon.
 We will add another property called **icons**.
-Extensions also display images on the extension management page, the permissions warning, and favicon/shortcut icon.
-These images are designated in the manifest under icons.

 ```
   {